rcdevtools/dotfiles/README.md

 there are settings and configurations in here that I find useful that most others would probably find nonsensical.
 Enjoy, but proceed with caution!

+## Contributing

+Even though repository exists for my personal use, it is open to the following forms of contribution:

+1. Bug reports.
+1. Feature requests.
+1. Improvements to dotfile configurations.
+1. Improvements to documentation.
+1. Improvements to CI/CD workflow(s).

+View the `CONTRIBUTING.md` file for more information about proper contribution to this code base.
+Please do not use the issue tracker as and FAQ.

 ## License

 This repository as a whole is distributed under the MIT license.
 A copy of this